 You probably already have an annual income goal in mind, which is great to break down into monthly and weekly mini-goals to stay on track.
 Now you should ask yourself what your absolute base salary is in order to pay your bills on time and maintain life’s necessities.
 Whatever percentage difference that is can be used as a guide to determine the ideal percentage of what you wouldn’t miss in the short-term.

 For example, say you have one client that provides with you with 20 percent of your income, but you could survive for a few months making half of what you’re currently making.
 Then, it’s OK to keep relying on that client for that income percentage — as long as you are adding in a good mix of other clients who can give you more work or help you with referrals when you need them.

 Evaluate your current clients and figure out how losing each one would affect you and your savings.
 If the results would decimate you financially, it’s time to increase your income sources now before you unexpectedly lose one.
 In 2016, State of Digital reported that two different freelance surveys showed the average number of clients a full-time SEO freelancer has is at least nine.
-As a writer, this number varies wildly, depending on the types of writing projects you take on.
+As a writer, this number varies wildly, depending on the types of freelance writing jobs you take on.
 If most of your time is spent on long-term projects like ghostwriting books with the occasional blog post here and there, maybe three clients at a time is your best bet.

 If you’re a full-time content marketing writer, your workload breakdown might look like:

 - Six articles a month for Agency 1